 Automated cloud infrastructure built on Kubernetes for AWS, Azure & GCP

 Aidbox is a metadata-driven platform.
 It means that almost everything in Aidbox is represented as data (resources).
 For example, REST endpoints (operations), resource definitions, profiles, and access policies are resources in Aidbox.
 We call them meta-resources.
-Meta-resources play by same rules as other resources - you can request and manipulate meta-resources with the use of the unified REST API.
+Meta-resources play by the same rules as other resources - you can request and manipulate meta-resources with the use of the unified REST API.

 You can try Aidbox in the cloud or get a free Aidbox.Dev version for development and evaluation on your local computer.